Protocol design review

 Key exchange, authentication flows, session management, state machines.
 We evaluate the architecture before the first line of implementation code.

 AI systems can now find and exploit implementation bugs at scale.
-The audits that matter go deeper: evaluating protocol architecture, cryptographic design, and threat models before the first line of code, and verifying implementation fidelity afterwards.
-Each engagement led by a senior cryptography expert, not a junior analyst running a scanner.
+We work above that layer: protocol architecture, cryptographic design, and threat models reviewed before the first line of code, then implementation fidelity checked against them afterwards.
+A senior cryptography expert leads every engagement.

 Key exchange, authentication flows, session management, state machines.
 We evaluate the architecture before the first line of implementation code.

-Is your system positioned to survive the next decade of cryptanalytic advances?
-KEM hybridisation, signature strategy, library and protocol fitness.
+We assess whether your system survives the next decade of cryptanalytic advances: KEM hybridisation, signature strategy, library and protocol fitness.

-Symbolic verification of protocol correctness in Verifpal, ProVerif, or Tamarin — and critical review of formal-verification claims others have made about code you depend on.
+Symbolic verification of protocol correctness in Verifpal, ProVerif, or Tamarin, plus critical review of formal-verification claims others have made about code you depend on.

 Five findings across CE Labs' libcrux cryptographic library, marketed as formally verified.
 We documented structural gaps in Cryspen's hax verification pipeline that libcrux's proofs rely on, ML-DSA implementation issues, and limitations in their TLS approach.
 Two papers and an OSTIF talk followed.